thnewlands/3D-Texture-Brush-for-Mudbun/README.md

 Once created you can drag the SDF into SDFTextureSolidBrush's Sdf Texture slot and if you did everything right it should just work!

+**Known Issues**
+1. Sometimes triangles disappear.
+2. This works best with models that aren't pressed against the edges of the bounding box.
+Because things are packed together in a cube there's sometimes room for other textures to bleed in.

+Please send pull requests if you make improvements!

 Tested with Unity 2022.3.21f and Mudbun 1.5.47

 When figuring out blending at a distance with bounded SDF textures I referenced EmmetOT's [Isomesh](https://github.com/EmmetOT/IsoMesh) and Kosmonaut's [very informative post](https://kosmonautblog.wordpress.com/2017/05/09/signed-distance-field-rendering-journey-pt-2/) on the subject.
 I also highly recommend giving [Mudbun](https://assetstore.unity.com/packages/tools/particles-effects/mudbun-volumetric-vfx-modeling-177891) a shot if you have the resources.